 - Protestant Churches in Westerkerk and Noorderkerk

 The formation of the massive Amsterdam canal system was part of the city planning.
-At the time that the canals were built, there was a massive immigration on the city.
+At the time that the canals were built, there was massive immigration on the city.
 The three canals that were built are residential developments; these are namely the Patrician’s Canal (Herengracht), Emperor’s Canal (Keizersgracht), and Prince’s Canal (Prinsengracht).
 The fourth canal, Singelgracht, was designed for water management and for defensive purposes.
 Singel circles the medieval city serving as a moat since the 15th century.
-It is now regarded as the inner-most canal in this ring of canal in Amsterdam.
+It is now regarded as the inner-most canal in Amsterdam.

 Other Notable Canals

-Zwanenburgwal: This canal and street is located at the heart of Amsterdam.
-Some of its notable residents include philosopher Spinoza and painter Rembrant.
+Zwanenburgwal: This canal and street are located at the heart of Amsterdam.
+Some of its notable residents include philosopher Spinoza and painter Rembrandt.
 It was also recognized as one of Amsterdam’s most beautiful streets.
 The canal was named after the textile industry that dominated this part of town.